TeamHG-Memex/eli5/docs/source/overview.rst

-Explanation and formatting are separated; you can get text-based explanation to display in console, HTML version embeddable in an IPython notebook or web dashboards, or JSON version which allows to implement custom rendering and formatting on a client.
+Explanation and formatting are separated; you can get text-based explanation to display in console, HTML version embeddable in an IPython notebook or web dashboards, JSON version which allows to implement custom rendering and formatting on a client, and convert explanations to pandas DataFrame objects.

 .. _lightning: https://github.com/scikit-learn-contrib/lightning
 .. _scikit-learn: https://github.com/scikit-learn/scikit-learn